ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-mhd.md

 ##### Querying, retrieving documents and updating document metadata over multiple communities

- A community and reference community SHALL support one Document Responder with the Federated Cross Community Access and one Document Responder without the Federated Cross Community Access option.
+A community and reference community SHALL support one Document Responder with the Federated Cross Community Access Option for EPR Apps.
+In addition a community and reference community SHALL support one Document Responder without the Federated Cross Community Access Option for other communities.

 {% include iti-mhd-fxca-query.html %}